 The response to COVID-19 has and will continue to be labor, resource, and time intensive.
 However, investments made now will help bring this phase of the response to a close.
 It is critical that we do all we can to stop the spread of COVID-19, learn the lessons from this response, and strengthen the governmental public health system now so that we are better able to respond to the next threat that comes our way, saving money and lives.

-NACCHO and local health departments look forward to working with Congress to address this global outbreak and shore up the public health system so that Americans are protected from all public health threats.
 For additional information, please contact Adriane Casalotti, NACCHO's Chief of Government and Public Affairs, at acasalotti@naccho.org.